By Frank Olivo and Laura J. Neville, Esq.

 There are law firms whose entire practice centers on filing these lawsuits.
 In 2019, there were 2,256 ADA website-accessibility lawsuits filed in the U.S.

 If you build a website for a client that is required to be ADA-compliant, make sure they know that and that you include that in your scope of work.

 Elementor has a web-accessibility design guide I recommend, as well as another guide on general WordPress accessibility.
 One of our teammates compiled an ADA website compliance checklist you can use to check your work as you complete it.

 At Sagapixel, we use the Wave Web Accessibility Evaluation Tool before launching any websites requiring ADA compliance.
 I encourage you to check it out to gain an understanding of ADA accessibility requirements and to test your own websites.

-Industry Specific Website Legal Requirements (USA)
+Website Legal Requirements by Industry